rkt/rkt/Documentation/networking/overview.md

 This acts as a proxy between a DHCP client running inside the container and a DHCP service already running on the network, as well as renewing leases appropriately.

 The DHCP plugin binary can be executed in the daemon mode by launching it with `daemon` argument.
-However in rkt the DHCP plugin is bundled in stage1.aci so this requires extracting the binary from it:
+However, in rkt the DHCP plugin is bundled in stage1.aci so this requires extracting the binary from it:

 ```
 $ sudo ./rkt fetch --insecure-options=image ./stage1.aci